vgarc018/cs100hw4/READMEdraft_2.md

 token: butter
 ```

-Now this looks like something that could be useful, but keep in mind that this delimiter set does not contain *all* white space.
+Now this looks better, but keep in mind that this delimiter set does not contain *all* white space.
 Try looking up [ASCII character codes](http://www.petefreitag.com/cheatsheets/ascii-codes/) for other types of white space (and other miscellaneous characters that you might need).

 ***Repeated characters in our delimiter***